It’s no secret that market segmentation can increase the engagement rates of emails, blog posts, and sales pages.

 In Georgia, every soda is called coke until you ask a few clarifying questions.
 In Chicago, soda is referred to as pop.

-This type of segmentation is based on the lifestyle, interest, and activities of individuals that make up a customer segment.
+This type of segmentation is based on the lifestyle, interests, and activities of individuals that make up a customer segment.

 Demographic segmentation tells you someone is an older male while psychographic segmentation tells you they go hiking on the weekends.